fwdcp/StatusSpec/README.md

 **WIP**
 * player aliases
   * add support for ESEA aliases
+  * add support for formatting names with prefixes and suffixes
   * remove support for STEAM_ format (only 64-bit IDs accepted now)
 * team overrides
   * new module